 - M.Arch., with distinction, Harvard University, Cambridge, 2011

 - B.Arch., Rice University, Houston, 2008

 Etien Santiago is a licensed architect and architectural historian who studies the links between technology, architecture, and society.
-He specializes in architectural history and theory from the nineteenth century to the present, architectural uses of cutting-edge structural and construction techniques, and theoretical debates about machine or digital culture.
+He specializes in architectural history and theory from the nineteenth century to the present, architectural uses of cutting-edge construction techniques, and theoretical debates about machine or digital culture.
 Etien holds a Ph.D. in Architecture from Harvard University, an M.Arch. with distinction from the Harvard Graduate School of Design, as well as a B.Arch. and B.A. cum laude from Rice University.
 His Ph.D. dissertation uncovers how the cultural and intellectual context of World War I shaped architects’ appropriation of pioneering military construction techniques, from which they sought to create new forms of affordable housing.
-Previously he has worked at architecture firms such as the Renzo Piano Building Workshop.
-Etien teaches architectural studio, architectural history, and structures classes in the J. Irwin Miller Architecture Program based in Columbus, Indiana.
+Previously, he worked at architectural firms such as the Renzo Piano Building Workshop.
+Etien teaches architectural studio, architectural history, and structures courses in the J. Irwin Miller Architecture program based in Columbus, Indiana.